Deborah Voigt: 2013 to 2015

 In 2015, HarperCollins published her autobiography, Call Me Debbie: True Confessions of a Down-to-Earth Diva co-written with former People Magazine writer, Natasha Stoynoff.

 Personal life

-As of March 2009, Voigt had been a New Yorker for about five years.
-Voigt was once married to her high school sweetheart, John Leitch.
+As of March 2009, Voigt had been living in New York for about five years.
+Voigt married her high school sweetheart, John Leitch, in 1988, divorcing him seven years later.
 She said she relied on him and he worked for her career.
-They divorced in 1995 after seven years of marriage.
 As she was getting more famous, she traveled around the world with him, but her crowded schedule and the accompanying stress eventually led to their divorce.

 Awards

 Voigt has received various awards since her debut as a singer.
 She won Philadelphia's Luciano Pavarotti Vocal Competition in 1988, the Verdi Competition in 1989, and the gold prize for best female singer at the 1990 International Tchaikovsky Competition.

 In March 1992, she won the Richard Tucker Award, the top award presented by the Richard Tucker Music Foundation, including a $30,000 cash award.

 Voigt has been nominated for a Grammy Award several times and shared the 1996 "Best Opera Recording" award for the recording of Berlioz's Les Troyens directed by Charles Dutoit with Montreal Symphony Orchestra.
 She was also co-nominated in 2002 for "Best Choral Performance" on a Columbia Records recording.
 In 2013, she shared the "Best Opera Recording" award for the Metropolitan Opera's recording of Richard Wagner's Der Ring des Nibelungen.

 Voigt garnered Musical Americas Vocalist of the Year in 2003, and an Opera News award for distinguished achievement in 2007.
 She was honored as a Chevalier of Ordre des Arts et des Lettres at the Opéra Bastille on 27 March 2002.

 She was inducted into the Placentia-Yorba Linda Unified School District Hall of Fame in 1997.